 Sometimes it’s fun to be a tourist in your own city.
 Sure, we don’t technically live in Barcelona, but I feel like we are there all the time.
 I don’t know the city like the back of my hand, but I feel like I know it well enough.
-After all, we only live 38 minutes north by train.
+After all, we only live 38 minutes north by train in Girona Spain.
 So when the Food Lovers Company invited us to test out their Barcelona Food Tour, I was a little hesitant.

-Being almost a local, I wondered if it would be worth while to take a food tour about Spanish food, practically in our own back yard.
-But, in the end, I’m convinced it was one of the best Barcelona tours that focuses on food.
+Being almost a local, I wondered if it would be worthwhile to take a food tour of Spanish food, practically in our own backyard.
+But, in the end, I’m convinced it was one of the best Barcelona tours that focus on food.

 Learn what are the 10 best tapas to eat in Barcelona